From the little perks, such as free tea and coffee, to a workplace pension; do you know what employee benefits your company offers?

 It is important to be aware that whilst you will be automatically enrolled in the scheme; you do have the choice to opt out – just ask the person that runs your scheme for an opt-out form.
 However, make sure you have really thought through the consequences of doing this, and in particular that you don’t mind losing out on any contributions from your employer or the government (in the form of a tax-relief).

 To start with, you will need to pay 1% of your pre-tax salary, each month.
 Your employer will then also contribute an equal amount.
-However, the amount both you and your employer are paying will gradually increase, so that 5% of your pre-tax earnings are paid into your pension by October 2018, with a further 3% paid by your employer.
+However, the amount both you and your employer are paying will gradually increase, so that 5% of your pre-tax earnings are paid into your pension, with a further 3% paid by your employer.

 It is always worth doing your research and finding out what is available